 Sue Diller became the first female to earn a place on the Texas Tech Meats Judging Team.
 (Tex Talk, April 1962)

-Ophelia Powell-Malone was the first African American to receive a B.A. degree from Texas Tech in 1964.
+Ophelia Powell-Malone was the first African American to receive a B.A. degree from Texas Tech.

 In May of 1965, Stella Ruth Courtney Crockett became the first African American to receive a B.A. degree from Texas Tech who had attended all of K-12 in Lubbock and attend all undergraduate years (non-transfer) at Texas Tech.
 Stella Crockett Courtney oral history interview (2010)